Birds of North Carolina:

 Global Rank G5

 Coastal Plain Annual visitor, mainly in spring along and near the coast, and breeder at a few sites in the southern counties; records increasing since 2005.
 Rare though somewhat regular along the southern half of the coast, north to Buxton, from mid-Mar to late May; very rare farther north, and more than a few miles from the coast.
 Very rare in the latter part of Feb, and as late as late Sep; apparently no records from Oct to mid-Feb, with the exception of one lingering in the Buxton area from 29 Sep - 21 Oct 2023.
 Since 2003, up to 10-17 birds have been seen along the Cape Fear River near NC 11 and Lock and Dam #1; an adult was seen on a nest on 7 May 2013 near this river in Bladen [Chat 77:74-78 link].
 Another nest with two nearly fledged juveniles was photographed on 17 Jun 2018 along the Black River (Pender) [Chat 82:113 link].
 A pair was seen building a nest in Onslow on 29 Apr 2019, but the outcome was not reported.
 A few recent summer records from swamps in Columbus, such as the Waccamaw River, might suggest possible breeding there.
-In summer 2023, repeated sightings of two birds near Jamesville (Martin) possibly suggested a nearby nest at a site well north of the known breeding range.
+In summer 2023 and 2024, repeated sightings of two birds near Jamesville (Martin) possibly suggested a nearby nest at a site well north of the known breeding range.
 Peak counts: a remarkable 77 seen in flight over fields in northwestern Pender on 4 Jul 2022; 20+, along Governors Road near Winnabow (Brunswick), 23 May 2022; 17 near the Cape Fear Lock and Dam #1 on both 8 Jun (near Zara) and 16 Jul 2016 (around the dam); 14, near Cape Fear Lock and Dam #1, 12 Jun 2011.
 A group of 9 seen near Makatoka (Brunswick) on 27 May 2018 suggests possible nesting in the Green Swamp area.
 Also, a count of 8 near Maxton (Robeson) on 18 Jul 2016 was a good count away from the Cape Fear River.

 Piedmont Very rare to rare, but increasing, visitor in the warmer months, surprisingly mostly to the western/foothill counties.
 At least 55 records, from late Apr to mid-Sep.
 Hardly any records for the northern tier of counties.
 Peak counts: up to 9, along Old NC 60 in eastern Wilkes, 16-26 Aug 2016; 8 in McDowell, 17-24 Aug 2012; 8, over fields near Clingman (Wilkes), 23 Aug 2022; 6, over Harmon Field (Polk), 13-15 Aug 2020; 6, in southeastern Union, 18 Jul 2022.